Dmantac2/Dmantac2/README.md

 - 👋 Hi, I’m @Dmantac2
-- 👀 I’m interested in cyber security
+- 👀 I’m a CyberSecurity Expert
-- 🌱 I’m currently learning Cisco cyber ops
+- 🌱 I’m a Pentester
-- 💞️ I’m looking to collaborate on network security project
+- 💞️ I’m looking to collaborate on any cybersecurity | network security project
 - 📫 How to reach me https://linktr.ee/dmantac2

 <!---